 The subconscious isn’t just a creativity factory—it’s a sports clinic, too.
 Nicklaus figured out why his game was off after he dreamed that he was owning the links in a way he hadn’t for a while.
 After analyzing the dream, the six-time Masters champ realized he was gripping the club differently in the dream than he did in real life.
 “I tried it the way I did in my dream and it worked.
 I feel kind of foolish admitting it, but it really happened in a dream.”

-Elias Howe, inventor of the modern sewing machine, had been troubled by how to get the needle to work in his new invention.
+Elias Howe, inventor of the modern sewing machine, had been trying to get the needle to work in his new invention.
 Having the eye at the base (as in handheld needles) was out of the question.
 Then, Popular Mechanics reported in 1905, he fell asleep:

 “One night he dreamed that he was building a sewing machine in a strange country for a savage king.
 The king had given him 24 hours to complete the machine and make it sew, but try as he would he could not make the needle work, and finally gave up in despair.
 At sunrise he was taken out to be executed, and with the mechanical action of the mind in times of great crises he noted that the spears carried by the warriors were pierced near the head.
 Suddenly, he realized that here was the solution of the sewing machine needle.
 He begged for time—and while still begging, awoke.
 It was four o’clock.
 Hastily he dressed and went to his workshop—at nine o’clock the model of the needle with an eye at the point was finished.”

 The shape and structure of DNA eluded scientists until 1953, when Dr. James Watson had a dream that made him consider the double helix.
-According to Dr. Watson’s alma mater, Indiana University, the dream was of two intertwined serpents with heads at opposite ends, though other accounts say the dream was of a double-sided staircase.
+According to Watson’s 2005 TED Talk, the dream was of two intertwined serpents with heads at opposite ends, though other accounts say the dream was of a double-sided staircase.

-If bestselling authors are any indication, we should all be taking our worst nightmares and turning them into blockbuster novels.
+If bestselling authors are any indication, we should all be turning our worst nightmares into blockbuster novels.
 For instance, Kathy Bates breaking your ankle with a sledgehammer.
-Misery, Stephen King has said, was originally a dream he had on an airplane. “[I] dreamt about a woman who held a writer prisoner and killed him, skinned him, fed the remains to her pig and bound his novel in human skin.
+Misery, Stephen King has said, was originally a dream he had on an airplane. “[I] dreamt about a woman who held a writer prisoner and killed him, skinned him, fed the remains to her pig, and bound his novel in human skin.
 His skin, the writer's skin.
 I said to myself, 'I have to write this story.'
-Of course, the plot changed quite a bit in the telling.
-But I wrote the first forty or fifty pages right on the landing here, between the ground floor and the first floor of the hotel."
+Of course, the plot changed quite a bit in the telling."